Congress for Cultural Freedom: Activities, 1950–1966

 At its height, the CCF had offices in 35 countries, employed dozens of personnel, and published over 20 prestigious magazines.
 It held art exhibitions, owned a news and features service, organized high-profile international conferences, and rewarded musicians and artists with prizes and public performances.

+The CCF published its first magazine, Preuves, in October 1951.
+The publication was edited and organized by Françios Bondy, a Swiss writer who had been appointed to the congress secretariat in 1950.
+Preuves became the forefront of CCF activities and ideology, serving as a blueprint for following publications.
+The magazine faced criticism in Paris for its promotion of Atlanticist foreign policy and was dubbed by critics as the "American Magazine".
+In 1953, the CCF launched the Encounter magazine in London, designed to influence intellectual literacy in the UK towards Anglo-American interests.
+As well as sponsoring and publishing multiple magazines, the CCF worked with affiliates across Europe and Africa by creating non-profit organizations covertly funded by the CIA.

 Between 1950 and 1966 the Congress sponsored numerous conferences.
 A selective list describes 16 conferences in the 1950s held principally in Western Europe, but also in Rangoon, Mexico City, Tokyo, Ibadan (Nigeria) and South Vietnam: the Founding Conference in Berlin was followed in 1951 by the First Asian Conference on Cultural Freedom, held in Bombay.
 A further 21 conferences over an even wider geographical area are listed for the first half of the 1960s.

 In the early 1960s, the CCF mounted a campaign against the Chilean poet Pablo Neruda, an ardent communist.
 The campaign intensified when it appeared that Neruda was a candidate for the Nobel Prize in Literature in 1964 but he was also published in Mundo Nuevo, a CCF-sponsored periodical.
 Other prominent intellectuals targeted by the CCF were Jean-Paul Sartre, Simone de Beauvoir and Thomas Mann who was becoming increasingly pro-Soviet.
 From 1950 to 1969, the CCF financed German writers such as Heinrich Böll and Siegfried Lenz.